MukundSharma11/uberChatbot/README.md

 ### 2️⃣ Prepare Your Environment Variables
 #### Option A: Pass API Keys Directly at Runtime (Recommended)

 If you prefer not to use a .env file, you can pass keys directly when running the container.
+Command mentioned in the 4th step.

 #### Option B: Using a .env File

 Create a .env file (in the same directory as your Dockerfile).
+Command mentioned in the 4th step.

 Add your API keys like this: